ootyanand/Google-Sheet-DB/README.md

+# How to use it...

+Well basically we got three jar files...

+**gapi.jar** - To get google Credentials.

+**gsheet.jar** - To access google sheet functionalities.

+**gdb.jar** - A wrapper around **gsheet.jar** to treat google sheet like a database.

+All these jar files can be found in the release folder of the respective projects.

 ## Obtaining google Credentials using **gapi.jar**
 First follow [this](https://developers.google.com/sheets/api/quickstart/java) instructions to create and download a **_client_secret.json_** file for your account.
 This file is necessary to access your google drive files from any application.